 There is a great book called “The Doodle Revolution” that helps adults remember their childhood drawing skills if you want.
 It’s definitely a great way to play with your child.
 But you can also simply observe your child and let them guide you.
 We can all learn a lot from kids!

 Make it fun and at the same time empower your child.
 Many forms of play are too structured but are useful to develop memory retention and cognitive skills.
-You can even use technology to help with this type of play.

 A great play idea is to dress up and read.
 Choose one of your child’s favorite books and dress up and read it together.
 Imagine what a great memory for your child!
 It’s important that during this play your child is the guide.
 This way they feel that they matter and you are having fun because of them.